ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 <img align="center" style="padding: 13px" width="1000" src="assets/images/screenshot113.png">

 24\.
 Double-click on the pre-configured **Solution comparison** map.
 This map is only computed by the *Multi-Cost Prioritization* stage scenarios, so the *No costs* scenario was removed from results.
-The *Base only* maps display which lakes were only selected under the baseline scenario (*No cost*) and are identical between scenarios.
+The *Base only* maps display which lakes were only selected under the baseline scenario (*No cost*).
 The *Cost-optimized only* maps show which lakes were only selected when the solution was optimized for cost, under the equal or hierarchical prioritization methods.
 The *Consensus* maps display which lakes were selected in both the baseline and cost-optimized solutions.

 <img align="center" style="padding: 13px" width="1000" src="assets/images/screenshot114.png">